EllenJCoombs/SICB_2021/README.md

-## Society of Vertebrate Paleontology talk - Romer session
+## Society for Integrative and Comparative Biology

-# Cranial morphology in whales: A study spanning the evolutionary history and diversity of the cetacean skull
+# Influences on cranial morphology in whales:
+# Investigating the evolutionary history and diversity of the cetacean skull

 Supervisors: Prof. Anjali Goswami, Dr Natalie Cooper, Prof. Bridget Wade, and Richard Sabin